code08-ind/Redux_Tut/README.md

 # Redux_Tut

-It Is A Redux React Website Which Functions On React Basics With Application Of Redux.
+It Is A Redux React Website Which Functions On React Basics With Application Of Redux In Association With React JS.

 To Visit This Project, Go To Below Mentioned Website: